There Is Too Much Stuff

 The most successful of these companies take in hundreds of millions of dollars in annual revenue.
 They have a strong precedent for believing that their type of extreme curation is what consumers want: Trader Joe’s sells many times fewer products than most of its suburban grocery-store competitors, but still tops consumers’ rankings of their favorite places to grocery shop.

-Thousand-dollar mattresses and $300 suitcases might solve choice anxiety for a certain tier of consumer, but the companies that sell them, along with those that attempt to massage the larger stuff economy into something navigable, are still just working within a consumer market that’s broken in systemic ways.
-The presence of so much stuff in America might be more valuable if it were more evenly distributed, but stuff’s creators tend to focus their energies on those who already have plenty.
-As options have expanded for people with disposable income, the opportunity to buy even basic things like fresh food or quality diapers has contracted for much of America’s lower classes.
+One thousand dollar mattresses and $300 suitcases might solve choice anxiety for a certain tier of consumer, but the companies that sell them, along with those that attempt to massage the larger stuff economy into something navigable, are still just working within a consumer market that’s broken in systemic ways.
+The presence of so much stuff in America might be more valuable if it were more evenly distributed, but stuff’s creators tend to focus their energy on those who already have plenty.
+As options have expanded for people with disposable income, the opportunity to buy even basic things such as fresh food or quality diapers has contracted for much of America’s lower classes.

 For start-ups that promise accessible simplicity, their very structure still might eventually push them toward overwhelming variety.
-Most of those companies are based on hundreds of millions of dollars of venture capital, the investors of which tend to expect a steep growth rate that can’t be achieved by selling one great mattress or one great sneaker.
+Most of these companies are based on hundreds of millions of dollars of venture capital, the investors of which tend to expect a steep growth rate that can’t be achieved by selling one great mattress or one great sneaker.
 Casper has expanded into bedroom furniture and bed linens.
 Glossier, after years of marketing itself as no-makeup makeup that requires little skill to apply, recently launched a full line of glittering color cosmetics.
 There may be no way to opt out of stuff by buying into the right thing.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.